 Wine - I recommend using a good quality, full bodied red wine as this will impart lots of flavor into the meat and also the gravy.

 Broth - I've used lamb broth, but chicken and vegetable broths would also work in this dish.
+The broth forms the basis of the easy sauce to spoon over your cooked lamb.

 How to Make Pulled Lamb Leg - Step-By-Step